shoganhennessy/shoganhennessy.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student in the Department of Economics at Cornell University, and my research uses unique data to learn about causal relationships in labour economics.
+I am a PhD student in the Economics Department at Cornell University, and my research uses learns about causal relationships in labour economics.

 <p style="text-align:center;">
   <img src="../images/presentation-2024.jpg"